An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Introduction

 \section{Introduction}

-Predicting large-scale multiphase and multicomponent flow processes in porous media is a crucial research field of petroleum reservoir simulation~\cite{Aziz1979,chen_computational_2006,ZHANG2022}.
-As the complexity of reservoir development increases and the demand for higher resource utilization efficiency grows, traditional coarse-grid simulation methods have become inadequate for capturing the intricate geological features and fluid dynamics within reservoirs.
-Modern reservoirs, characterized by high heterogeneity, complex fault systems, and fracture networks, require more refined simulations to accurately predict fluid flow and optimize extraction strategies.
-However, the higher grid resolution required for refined simulations substantially increases computational costs.
-At the same time, rapid advancements in computer hardware have provided powerful computational capabilities for increasingly complex reservoir numerical simulations.
-The prevalence of parallel computing architectures enables researchers to simulate larger-scale models, incorporate more physical processes, and address complex problems within reasonable time frames~\cite{Zhao2022,Zhao2023}.
+Predicting multiphase flow in porous media is a key area of research in petroleum reservoir simulation~\citep{Aziz1979,chen_computational_2006,ZHANG2022}.
+As reservoir development becomes more complex and the need for improved resource utilization efficiency grows, traditional coarse-grid simulation methods are no longer sufficient to capture the intricate geological features and fluid dynamics within reservoirs.
+Modern reservoirs, characterized by high heterogeneity, complex fault systems, and fracture networks, require refined simulations to accurately predict fluid flow and optimize extraction strategies.
+However, the high grid resolution required for these refined simulations considerably increases computational costs.
+At the same time, advancements in computer hardware, particularly in parallel computing architectures, have significantly boosted computational power, enabling the simulation of larger and more complex models within practical time frames.

-In high-resolution reservoir simulation, the fully implicit method (FIM)~\cite{DouglasFIM1959} is one of the most robust approaches for simulating fluid flow in porous media, offering unconditional stability and allowing the relaxation of the Courant-Friedrichs-Lewy (CFL) condition~\cite{CoatsCFL2003}.
+In high-resolution reservoir simulation, the fully implicit method (FIM)~\\\citep{DouglasFIM1959} is one of the most robust approaches, offering unconditional stability and allowing the relaxation of the Courant-Friedrichs-Lewy (CFL) condition~\citep{CoatsCFL2003}.
 Using a fully implicit method requires solving a large nonlinear system at each time step.
-The standard approach to addressing this nonlinearity involves variations of Newton iterations, where a system of linear equations must be solved during each iteration~\cite{YANG2018}.
-This process incurs significant computational costs, making it the primary expenses in the simulation~\cite{Chensong2022}.
-Currently, there is extensive research focused on accelerating the solution of linear systems arising from nonlinear equations in reservoir simulations~\cite{2014A2,LiZheng2017,YANG20192,Feng2024}.
+The standard approach to addressing this nonlinearity involves variations of Newton iterations, where a system of linear equations must be solved during each iteration~\citep{YANG2018}.
+This process incurs significant computational costs, making it the primary expense in the simulation~\citep{Chensong2022}.
+Currently, extensive research is focused on accelerating the solution of linear systems that arise from nonlinear equations in reservoir simulations~\citep{2014A2,YANG2014417,Feng2024,LiZheng2017,WANG2018443,YANG20192,Zhao2022,Zhao2023}.